a-inacio/edt-go/docs/getting-started.md

 This library implements a bunch of Design Patterns, so you will want to understand their roles and how they fit together in order to leverage from this toolkit.

 ### Creational
-These Constructs have the purpose of bridging your code with other Constructs:
+These Constructs have the primary purpose of bridging your code with other Constructs:

  - Action
  - Event
  - Injector

+> 👉 You can also see them as a glue the chain Constructs together.

 ### Behavioral